cert-manager/cert-manager/README.md

 **yet**.
 However, if you want to experiment, please do try running the current development build and reporting any issues you run into.

+**NOTE:** currently we provide no guarantees on our API stability.
+This means there may be breaking changes that will require changes to *all* Issuer/Certificate resources you have already created.
+A stable API will be cut and maintained once the initial phase of development is complete.

 ## Quickstart

 > Prebuilt images for cert-manager are made available on Dockerhub.